sammcj/llamalink/README.md

 # Ollama to LM Studio Model Linker

-This Go program is a command-line tool that allows you to easily link Ollama models to LM Studio's directory structure.
+This is a simple command-line tool that allows you to easily link Ollama models to LM Studio's directory structure.
 It simplifies the process of symlinking Ollama models to LM Studio, making it convenient to use the models in both applications.

 ## Features